AndreasAugustin/actions-template-sync/README.md

 #### SSH

 You have various options to use ssh keys with GitHub.
 An example are [deployment keys][deployment-keys].
-For our use case write permissions are not needed.
+For our use case write permissions are not needed.i Within the repository where the GitHub action is enabled add a secret (e.q. `SOURCE_REPO_SSH_PRIVATE_KEY`) with the content of your private SSH key.
-Within the repository where the GitHub action is enabled add a secret (e.q. `SOURCE_REPO_SSH_PRIVATE_KEY`) with the content of your private SSH key.
 Make sure that the read permissions of that secret fulfil your use case.
 Set the optional `source_repo_ssh_private_key` input parameter.

 ```yaml